A rupture or tear to the long head of the biceps causes pain at the front of the shoulder. It is more common in older athletes.

 The upper part of the biceps muscle splits into two parts (heads).
 Each head attaches with separate tendons to the front of the shoulder.
 The long tendon passes over the top of the humerus bone (upper arm) and attaches to the top of the shoulder blade.

 A rupture of this tendon is rare in young athletes but is more common in older ones.

-- Apply immediate first aid of ice or cold therapy.
-Ice should not be applied directly to the skin, but wrap in a wet tea towel.
+Apply immediate first aid of ice or cold therapy.
+Ice should not be applied directly to the skin but wrapped in a wet tea towel.
 Or use a commercially available cold therapy wrap.

-- For severe or complete ruptures surgery may be required to repair the tendon, especially if you participate in sport that requires use of your shoulder.
+For severe or complete ruptures surgery may be required to repair the tendon, especially if you participate in a sport that requires the use of your shoulder.

-- Some patients may get by perfectly well without surgical repaire as surprisingly there is often little loss of strength in the biceps muscle which functions perfectly well with a single head intact.
+Some patients may get by perfectly well without surgical repair as surprisingly there is often little loss of strength in the biceps muscle which functions perfectly well with a single head intact.